mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 ## Background

-This is a proof-of-concept for an Azure Sentinel Playbook for ingesting Shodan Monitor alerts.
+This is a proof-of-concept for an ingesting Shodan Monitor alerts to Azure Sentinel.

 Shodan Monitor is a service for Shodan subscribers that can detect the following alerts in any public endpoints, hosts or addresses you configure for monitoring:
 * Services associated with ICS or IOT devices